niclasgillberg/codeguide/index.md

 >"Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
 If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec." - Idan Gazit

+>"Every line of code should appear to be written by a single person, no matter the number of contributors." - Mark Otto